Table of Contents of Article

 One commenter suggested the FAA produce a study guide with subject matter specific to small UAS operations at night.
 The FAA plans to publish a revised Small Unmanned Aircraft Systems Airman Certification Standard (ACS) and a revised iteration of Advisory Circular (AC) 107-2 to address changes pertaining to the certification of small UAS remote pilots.
 This AC will also provide updated guidance for conducting small UAS operations in accordance with part 107.
 In response to the suggestion that the FAA produce a UAS-specific study guide with subject matter relevant to operating at night, the FAA has updated the Remote Pilot—Small Unmanned Aircraft Systems Study Guide (FAA-G-8082-22), and renamed it Small Unmanned Aircraft Systems Operating Handbook (FAA-H-8083-24).
 Furthermore, applicants may supplement through self-study, which could include taking an industry-offered online training course, an in-person training course, or any combination thereof.

 One commenter suggested the Agency require one or more visual observers who have taken the night vision test to participate in operations at night.
 The visual line of sight requirement in part 107, combined with other requirements, is sufficient to address the risk associated with night operations; therefore, this rule does not require a night vision test for remote pilots or visual observers.
 One commenter said the proposal would impose more cost on the operator and increase the barriers to UAS night operations.
 Another stated the additional testing and training requirements would not improve the safety of night operations.
 This rule establishes the recurrent training process, the completion of which will be free of cost to remote pilots.
-This rule Start Printed Page 4356does not impose any changes to the costs of the initial knowledge test.
+This rule does not impose any changes to the costs of the initial knowledge test.